Pests in Gardens and Landscapes: Quick Tips

 To get rid of rats, remove food, water, and shelter, and seal entryways!

-- Feed pets only the amount of food they will eat at a single feeding.
+- Feed pets only the amount of food they will eat at a single feeding or bring food inside at night.

 - Keep garbage, trash, and garden debris in receptacles with tight-fitting lids.